jmcanterafonseca/gsma-data-generators/README.md

 ## Data generators for the GSMA IDE Project ##

-Different generators / conversion programs to generate dataset for the GSMA IDE Project
+Different generators / conversion programs to generate datasets for the GSMA IDE Project